uikit/uikit-site/docs/pages/notification.md

 ## Accessibility

-The Notification component handles setting the appropriate WAI-ARIA Role.
+The Notification component sets the appropriate WAI-ARIA role.

-The root element has the role `alert`.
+- The notification element has the `alert` role.